shanec14/DS-ML-Projects/Polynomial_Regression_and_Comparison/README.md

 To run the notebook:

 1. Ensure you have Jupyter Notebook installed.
-2. Execute each cell in the notebook sequentially to generate synthetic data, train the models, and visualize the results.
+2. Execute each cell in the notebook sequentially to generate synthetic data, train the models, and visualise the results.

 ## Dependencies